-Tennis balls harm your dog’s teeth with the “harmless” neon fuzz
+Tennis balls can harm your dog’s teeth with the “harmless” neon fuzz

 Over time, this can lead to an extra (and completely avoidable!) wearing down of your dog’s teeth.
 Since many dog breeds are also prone to dental problems, there’s no reason why they should be exposed to unnecessary damage like this.
 Instead, try out a ball that’s meant for dogs!

-Your dog can choke on a tennis ball or its pieces
+Accidents can happen: Your dog can choke on a tennis ball or its pieces

 Even small dogs who can’t completely hold tennis balls are at risk.
 It’s not difficult for them to strip off the ball’s yellow fuzzy coating, which can also become lodged in the mouth, throat, or intestines.
 Luckily, you’ve got safer options (see below) for your pup’s playtime.